-It is widely known that eating well has many health benefits; while a poor quality diet high in processed foods, saturated fats and refined sugars is associated with disorders such as heart disease, obesity and type 2 diabetes.
-Despite this, our busy lifestyles have led to a greater consumption of convenience foods lacking the necessary nutrients for good health.
+It is widely known that eating well has many health benefits.
+However, due to a busy lifestyle, a diet high in processed foods, saturated fats and sugar are preferred for convenience.
+These foods lack the necessary nutrients for good health and can lead to disorders such as heart disease, obesity and type 2 diabetes.

-Furthermore, a number of studies have found poor diet can also affect a person’s mental health.
+Furthermore, a number of studies have found that poor diet can also affect a person’s mental health.
 In 2017, a 12-week study on adults with moderate to severe depression was performed.
-This randomised controlled trial enrolled 67 adults who were split into two groups and received either dietary support or social support.
-Mental states were assessed before and after intervention, and to be eligible to participate the adults were judged to be eating a poor diet.
-This was defined as a low intake of dietary fibre, lean proteins and fruit and vegetables, and a high intake of sugar, processed meats and salty snacks.
+This randomised controlled trial enrolled 67 adults who were split into two groups.
+The participants either received dietary support or social support.
+The mental states of the participants were assessed before and after the intervention.
+To be eligible to participate, the adults selected have to be consuming a poor diet prior to the intervention.
+Poor diet was defined as a low intake of dietary fibre, lean proteins and fruit and vegetables, with a high intake of sugar, processed meats and salty snacks.

-The dietary support group received advice and support sessions to assist with improving the quality of their diet, including a hamper containing the recommended food groups and recipes.
-The social support (control) group had an equal number of support sessions, however these consisted of ‘befriending’ where the participant would interact with trained personnel in positive, but neutral, conversation or activities.
-The participants, who had mean age of 40 years old, were found to show statistically significant improvements in mood after diet intervention, compared to the control group.(1)
+The dietary support group received advice and support sessions to assist with improving the quality of their diet.
+This includes a hamper containing the recommended food types and recipes.
+The social support (control) group had an equal number of support sessions.
+However, instead of recipes and hampers, the participants would interact with trained personnel in positive, but neutral, conversation or activities.
+The participants who had a mean age of 40 years old, were found to show statistically significant improvements in mood after diet intervention, compared to the control group.(1)

 A 2019 study found diet interventions can also reduce depression in young adults.
 A randomised controlled trial was performed on undergraduate students consuming a poor diet while presenting depressive symptoms.
-This 3-week study separated the participants into a diet change group or a habitual diet control group.
-The control group carried on eating as normal, the diet change group were instructed on changes to their diet and reimbursed the cost of study foods.
+This 3-week study separated the participants into a diet change group or a habitual change control group.
+The control group carried on eating as they normally would while the diet change group were instructed on changes to their diet.
 Some additional guidance was given to this group to ensure adherence over the 3 weeks.
-Symptoms were measured in the 76 young adults taking part, and again there were significant improvements in mood for the diet change group compared to the habitual diet control group.(2)
+Symptoms were measured in the 76 young adults taking part, and there were significant improvements in mood for the diet change group compared to the habitual change control group.(2)

 Contact Sharon Craggs, our Technical Analyst for more information